The biggest trend on Beauty Twitter? Loving yourself.

 Salem Mitchell (@salemmitchell) is vibrant and young, with a magnificent spread of freckles across her face.
-A few years ago, some people tried to make her feel ugly, calling her out by likening her freckles to poppy seed bagels and bruised bananas.
+A few years ago, there were people who tried to make her feel ugly, calling her out by likening her freckles to poppy seed bagels and bruised bananas.
 Words can sting, but Salem didn’t let them be the judge.
 She clapped back on Twitter with a photo of herself cradling spotted bananas against her freckled face.
 And the beauty audience was here for it.

 Salem did more than shake up the industry with her bold, defiant stance: She ignited conversations that change how we see the world, each other, and ourselves.